Muhammad Rauf Pasha

-Muhammad Rauf Pasha (c.1832 – 1888) was an Egyptian soldier and colonial administrator who served in turn as governor of Equatoria and Harar, and governor general of Sudan.
+Muhammad Rauf Pasha (c.
+1832 – 1888) was an Egyptian soldier and colonial administrator who served in turn as governor of Equatoria and Harar, and governor general of Sudan.

 Early career

+Muhammad Rauf Pasha was born in 1832, to an Ethiopian mother and either an Egyptian Nubian or Egyptian Berber father.
+Nevertheless he was an Egyptian officer who rose through the ranks of the country's military in contrast to foreign mercenaries hired by the Khedive.
+He was from Minya.